Familial Mediterranean Fever · What Is It, Causes, Treatment, and More

 Skin lesions

-Skin lesions that are red, raised, with distinct margins resembling erysipelas are most commonly identified on the lower extremities (e.g., leg, ankle, or foot) and they tend to resolve spontaneously.
-Physical examination may reveal red, raised lesions that are tender to the touch.
-Red or purple-colored spots or patches, like purpura, can be also seen on the face, limbs, and trunk of the affected individuals.
-Those of Jewish descent experience these symptoms more frequently than those of Arab descent, who do so less frequently.
+The skin lesions observed during FMF episodes are red, raised, have distinct margins that resemble erysipelas, and they’re tender to the touch.
+They most commonly appear on the lower extremities (e.g., leg, ankle, or foot) and tend to resolve spontaneously.
+Red or purple-colored spots or patches, resembling purpura, can develop on the face, limbs, and trunk of affected individuals.
+Individuals of Jewish descent experience these symptoms more frequently than those of Arab descent.

 How is familial Mediterranean fever diagnosed?

-The diagnosis of FMF is mostly clinical based on characteristic signs and symptoms.
-Further blood testing and imaging may be used to support or exclude this diagnosis.
-Elevated white blood cells with a neutrophil dominance on complete blood count (CBC) can often be found in individuals with FMF.
-An increase in acute-phase reactants, like fibrinogen and C-reactive protein (CRP), can be observed.
-While these findings are typically non-specific, they can be used to measure treatment progress.
+The diagnosis of FMF is mostly based on characteristic clinical signs and symptoms.
+Further blood testing and imaging may be used to support or exclude the diagnosis.
+A complete blood count (CBC) can often reveal elevated white blood cells with neutrophil dominance.
+An increase in acute-phase reactants (i.e., inflammation markers), like fibrinogen and C-reactive protein (CRP), can also be observed.
+Although not specific for FMF, these markers can be used to monitor response to treatment.
 When pericarditis is present, an electrocardiogram (EKG) may show diffuse ST-segment elevation.
-Analyses of the fluids retained between the serous membranes by paracentesis typically reveal sterile fluid or without any pathogenic microorganisms and increased white blood cells.
-To rule out other causes of abdominal pain, such as an acute abdomen, a computed tomography scan (CT) of the abdomen is frequently performed.
-Genetic testing can also help confirm the diagnosis in cases with atypical presentation of FMF.
+When serositis is suspected, analysis of serous fluid obtained by paracentesis typically reveals sterile fluid and increased white blood cells.
+To rule out other causes of abdominal pain that may require emergency treatment (acute abdomen), an abdominal computed tomography (CT) scan is frequently performed.
+Genetic testing can help confirm the diagnosis in FMF cases with atypical presentation.

 Diagnostic criteria

-Major criteria (characteristic attack with one or more of the following symptoms):
+Major criteria: a typical attack involving one or more of the following

 Supportive criteria

-7. The presence of elevated white cell count or acute phase reactants in the blood
+-The presence of elevated white blood cell count or acute phase reactants in the blood

 How is familial Mediterranean fever treated?

-The first-line treatment established for FMF is colchicine, which is a medication used to suppress neutrophil chemotaxis (i.e., directed migration of neutrophils towards inflammatory tissues) and prevent the inflammatory events seen in FMF.
-Therefore, lifelong administration of this medication is typically suggested.
-The aim of the treatment is to prevent recurrent episodes, normalize inflammation between the episodes, and prevent the development of amyloidosis.
-Additionally, it can delay the progression of amyloidosis.
-Dosing may vary according to age or severity of symptoms; therefore, it is adjusted based on the individual’s needs.
-If acute phase reactant levels in the blood continue to remain high in between episodes and the maximum tolerated dose of colchicine (up to 3 milligrams in adults) does not reduce the frequency and severity of episodes despite adherence to treatment, colchicine resistance may be suspected.
+The first-line treatment for FMF is colchicine, a medication used to suppress neutrophil chemotaxis (i.e., neutrophils migration towards inflammatory tissues) and prevent inflammatory events.
+Therefore, the lifelong administration of this medication is typically suggested.
+The aim of treatment is to prevent episodes from recurring, normalize inflammation levels between the episodes, and reduce the risk of developing complications.
+Dosing may vary according to age or severity of symptoms and is adjusted based on the individual’s needs.
+Sometimes, high levels of acute phase reactant persist between episodes, and the maximum tolerated dose of colchicine (up to 3 milligrams in adults) does not reduce their frequency and severity despite adherence to treatment.
+In such cases, colchicine resistance may be suspected.

-The second-line treatment for patients with FMF resistant to colchicine or who are intolerant to colchicine is an IL-1 inhibitor, such as anakinra or canakinumab.
+The second-line treatment for FMF in patients with colchicine resistance or intolerance is an IL-1 inhibitor, such as anakinra or canakinumab.
 The effectiveness of IL-1 inhibitors in preventing FMF amyloidosis is not completely established.

-Tumor necrosis factor (TNF)-alpha inhibitors (e.g. thalidomide, infliximab, and etanercept) have also been recommended in some cases; however, their efficacy is still not well established.
-Lastly, selective serotonin reuptake inhibitors (e.g., escitalopram, paroxetine) can also minimize the frequency of episodes in FMF, suggesting that depression and stress may also play a significant role in FMF morbidity.
+Tumor necrosis factor (TNF)-alpha inhibitors (e.g. thalidomide, infliximab, and etanercept) have also been recommended in some cases; however, their efficacy remains uncertain.
+Lastly, selective serotonin reuptake inhibitors (e.g., escitalopram, paroxetine) can also minimize the frequency of FMF episodes, suggesting that depression and stress may play a significant role in FMF morbidity.

 What are the most important facts to know about familial Mediterranean fever?